- Enterovirus facts

 - Enterovirus 71 has caused large outbreaks of HFMD worldwide, especially in children in Asia, especially China.
 Some infections from this virus have been associated with severe neurologic disease, such as brainstem encephalitis.

 - Enterovirus D 68 had a nationwide outbreak in the U.S. from August 2014 to January 2015.
 A total of 1,153 people in 49 states and the District of Columbia had confirmed D68 infection.
 Almost all the individuals infected were children who also had a history of asthma or wheezing.
-D68 enteroviruses were detected in 14 patients who died.
+Health officials detected D68 enteroviruses in 14 patients who died.
 However, the CDC indicated that there were likely millions of enterovirus D68-infected individuals (infants, toddlers, and children) with mild illness who did not seek medical treatment or get tested for the infection in the United States.